 If existing IT support staff members are used, will they be able to manage the combined system?

+If school IT support is used, will it be available at all times the public library is open?

 If contracted services are used, has the increase in cost for managing a combined system been provided for?

 Will the combined library have one Web site, or separate Web sites?
 Where will it be hosted?